Video mode initialization and transition to protected mode

 }

-Having done this, the video mode setup is complete and now we can switch to the protected mode.
+After this step, the video mode is configured and we save all the information about it again for later use.
+Having done this, the video mode setup is complete and now we can take a look at the last preparation before we will see the switch into the protected mode.

 Last preparation before transition into protected mode

-First is the call to the realmode_switch_hook function in go_to_protected_mode.
-This function invokes the real mode switch hook if it is present and disables NMI.
-Hooks are used if the bootloader runs in a hostile environment.
+The very first function that we may see in the go_to_protected_mode is the realmode_switch_hook function.
+This function invokes the real mode switch hook if it is present or disables NMI otherwise.
+The hooks are used if the bootloader runs in a hostile environment.
 You can read more about hooks in the boot protocol (see ADVANCED BOOT LOADER HOOKS).
+Interrupts must be disabled before switching to protected mode because otherwise the CPU could receive an interrupt when there is no valid interrupt table or handlers.
+Once the kernel will set up the protected-mode interrupt infrastructure, interrupts will be disabled again.

 asm volatile("cli");